Who Was L. Frank Baum?

 Baum's education began with tutors at home in his early years.
 At the age of 12, he went to the Peekskill Military Academy.
 Baum left the school after a health crisis two years later, apparently suffering from some type of heart condition.
 Never earning a high school degree, he spent his early adulthood exploring his interest in acting and writing for the stage.

-'The Wonderful Wizard of Oz'
+'The Wonderful Wizard of Oz' and Books

 After stints as a newspaper journalist and businessman, Baum started writing for children in his forties.
 He had discovered his talent for storytelling from the nursery rhymes and tales he told his four sons from his marriage to Maud Gage.
 The pair had wed in 1882, and Gage was the daughter of famed suffragist Matilda Joslyn Gage.
 In 1897, Baum published his first collection for young readers Mother Goose in Prose, which was illustrated by Maxfield Parish.
 He soon followed up this work with the hugely popular Father Goose, His Book.
 This book became the top-selling children's title of 1899 and featured illustrations by W. W. Denslow.